AnnFell/AoC2024/readme.md

 hour, I have previously used recursive search like this so it was easier.
 Time for bed now.
 Part 2 done!

 **Day 11**
 Part 1 is done, now I need to think about how to do it without overfilling the java heap size with stones.

-**Day 12**
+**Day 12 - solved**
 Part 1: this seems straightforward, what will part 2 be??
 Part 2: yeah...
+(After a nights sleep:) That was a fun challenge.
+Pencil and paper helped a lot.
+I learned to take a step back and look at the problem.